 "This is a beautiful road, and I couldn't travel it were it not for the support of a loving husband and constant cheerleader, David Bates, along with my children, Jason and Sara.
 Any creative person who has the backing of an encouraging life partner offering stability and unwavering belief in you gives a robust advantage," said Renée Bates.

 Continually seeking instruction and exposure to techniques and methods, and appreciating the availability of a prolific local art scene, additional to Kim Barrick, Renée has studied with Kevin Macpherson, Charles Brindley, Dawn Whitelaw, and Anne Blair Brown, among others.
-A growing list of artists' influence, present and past, includes John Singer Sargent, Joaquin Sorolla, Georgia O'Keefe, Richard Schmid, Kim English, Brian Rutenberg, and Kathleen Dunphy.
+A growing list of artists' influence, present and past, includes John Singer Sargent, Joaquin Sorolla, Georgia O'Keefe, Richard Schmid, Kim English, Brian Rutenberg, Kathleen Dunphy and Tibor Nagy.